OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/GPS-Expansion.md

 //  - usb connection -->

-The GPS Expansion uses the u-blox GPS receiver which features the high performance u-blox 6 positioning engine.
+The GPS Expansion uses a u-blox GPS receiver which features a high performance u-blox 6 positioning engine.
 This chip sends the GPS data to the Omega via the USB connection.
 Simply plug in your GPS expansion into a Dock to get started.

-You can even change the antenna by disconnected the current antenna, and connecting your antenna to the onboard u.FL connector.
+You can even change the antenna by disconnecting the included antenna and connecting your own to the onboard u.FL connector.

 #### Connecting to a Dock

 <!-- // plugged into the USB Port -->
 <!-- // have photos of it plugged into the Exp dock, power dock, minidock, and arduino dock 2 -->

 The GPS Expansion plugs into a Dock with a USB port.
-You can also connect a USB hub to a Dock's USB port and use it there.
+You can also connect a USB hub to a Dock's USB port and connect the GPS Expansion into the hub.

 ![gps expansion dock](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Hardware-Overview/img/gps-top-expansion-dock.JPG)